 Where to stay in Bordeaux

 In terms of housing, there is no lack of choice in Bordeaux….
-For our part we had the pleasure of being welcomed by our friend Vincent for 2 nights in the Pessac district and then we got a little closer to the center by renting an airbnb on the border between Mérignac and Bordeaux.
+For our part we had the pleasure of being welcomed by our friend Vincent for 2 nights in the Pessac district and then we got a little closer to the center by renting an apartment on the border between Mérignac and Bordeaux.

 For us, the apartment was the ideal compromise because we had to work a lot too.
 Budget level Bordeaux is a little more expensive than many other French cities (except Paris of course).
 To give you an idea, we paid 45€ for a nice 40m2 studio located on tram line A about 30 minutes from the centre.